The DAAV building block purpose is to setup data manipulation pipeline to create new dataset by :

 Expected Result: Workflow is saved with a unique ID.

-Result: Validated.
+Result: Validated

-Objective: Ensure a workflow can be executed.
+Objective: Ensure a workflow can be executed successfully.

 Precondition: A valid workflow exists.